dbriemann/vigor/README.md

 # vigor

-An extension library for ebiten, featuring:

-- json configuration for resources,
+A framework extending ebitengine which more batteries:

-- a resource management system,
+- a resouce management system including json serialization,
-- spritesheet and animation utils,
+- spritesheet and animation utilities,
-- ...?
+- ...
+WIP